motech/motech/docs/source/get_started/model_data/model_data.rst

 entity name,
 object id.

-Since CRUD events can be sent, you can create the Task with the MDS trigger.
-To do it go to the Task module, click 'New task' and you should see Data Services triggers.
-It is a list of all entities with 3 actions.
+For the entities that expose these events, you can create tasks with these events as a trigger.
+To do it go to the Task module, click 'New task' and you should see the Data Services trigger list.
+A trigger is exposed for every crud event per entity:

             .. image:: img/mds_triggers.png
                     :scale: 100 %
                     :alt: MDS triggers
                     :align: center

-In the Task you can also set Data Services as channel and select an action you want :
+In the Task module, you can also use Data Services as a channel and select an action you want :

             .. image:: img/mds_actions.png
                     :scale: 100 %